 To accommodate the construction, the Mill Valley Chamber, whose Visitor Center and office has also been in the City-owned building for decades, is relocating to a temporary mobile office a few hundred feet away, in a pair of parking spaces on Miller Avenue across from Piazza D’Angelo.
-The project is expected to take 6-9 months, and the Chamber will operate out of the mobile office with the same level of digital-centric service to its members and the larger Mill Valley community.
+The project is expected to take several months, and the Chamber will operate out of the mobile office with the same level service to its members and the larger Mill Valley community.

 “We’re moving a short distance away, but very little will change about our day-to-day operations,” says Chamber Co-Director Paula Reynolds.
 “Our Visitor Center in the Depot Building gets a ton of foot traffic, and our ace staff will continue to dole out shopping and restaurant recommendations, give out our MV Community Map, directions to Muir Woods and Mt.
 Tam, and mostly brag about our incredible Chamber members.”